prashla/RDSA/README.md

 iii) onerdsa_asymber.m --> Similar to 1RDSA-Unif, except that the perturbation r.v.s. follow an asymmetric Bernoulli distribution.

+iv) onerdsa_lex_dp.m --> An 1RDSA variant with deterministic perturbation.
+The primary difference is in the generation of perturbation r.v.s.
+Deterministic Perturbations are generated from lexicographic sequence.

+v) onerdsa_perm_dp.m --> Similar to 1RDSA-Lex-DP, except that the deterministic perturbations r.v.s. are generated from permuatation matrix.

+vi) onerdsa_kw_dp.m --> Similar to 1RDSA-Perm-DP, except that in this case unkike Perm-DP, KW-DP algorithm independently updates the individual coordinates.

 Second-order schemes:
 ---------------------
 i) twospsa.m --> this contains the implementation of second-order SPSA algorithm [2] and is a simplified version of that available on J.C.
 Spall's ISSO book website